 The following is a general and brief description of the locations and schedule for the course, establishing the framework for our travel and visits.
 Numerous site visits, tastings, tours are planned within this schedule.
 Additionally, we will take advantage of more serendipitous opportunities.
+Please note that this schedule outline a general framework for the program.
+The schedule may be adjusted to reflect refinements in the program.

 More details will be provided prior to the commencement of the course.